wrossmorrow/machtests/README.md

     2. Exit Code
         1. 0 is command successfully executed
         2. Non-0 will be an error
+    3. Whether test timed out (0/1)
-    3. Execution time in seconds
+    4. Execution time in seconds
+    5. any error messages
 3. Indicator the test record was stored in the database both Sqlite and InfluxDB

 ## Logs